Saints Theodores Greek Orthodox Church: History

 The foundation Committee members responsible for the commencement of this church and the laying of the foundation stone were:"Mr Theodoros Kalafatis, Great Benefactor and Honorary Chairman; Mr Michael Leondarakis, President; Mr Emmanuel Atherinos, Vice President; Mr John Manikaros, Secretary; Mr Spyridon Theo Nennas, Treasurer; Mr Charlie Marendy; Mr George Kyriakakis; Mr Emmanuel Barboutis; Mr Michael N. Bogiatzis, Members."Townsville's Saints Theodores Church, the third Greek Orthodox Church built in Queensland, was designed by M. Vogiatzoglou.
 The architect for the project was J.G.
 Rooney, and the builders were Vause and Hayne.
-The local Townsville firm of Gelling & Haig, a business which operated in Flinders Street (1931–1974), made the steelwork used in the construction of this Church.
+The local Townsville firm of Gelling & Haig, a business which operated in Flinders Street (1931–1974), made the steelwork used in the construction of the church.

+The granite foundation stone of Townsville's Saints Theodores Greek Orthodox Church was laid in a ceremony performed by Archbishop Timothios, and attended by the Honorary Greek Consul Mr C. Freeleagus, on 16 March 1947.
+A Stratigos was present at the ceremony, a special envoy from Greece and Vice-President for the Greek-Australian Soldiers' League. who six months earlier had brought to Australia an urn containing earth from Australian soldiers' graves in Greece, breaking a 2,600-year tradition forbidding Greek soil to be sent to another country.
+The tradition was broken as a mark of the admiration and esteem of the Greek Government towards Australia for sending men to help in the defence of Greek territory.
+The soil was presented to the Prime Minister of Australia, Ben Chifley.

+Religious practice commenced in 1948, while the building was being completed; the church was officially opened and dedicated in June 1950.
+It is named after three saints called Theodore.

-One history of Townsville produced several years after the official opening and dedication of Saints Theodores, describes the internal religious decoration and splendour that is visible within this Church:"The interior of the church follows the Byzantine style of architecture; in the congregation's section, graceful rounded columns merge into picturesque arches to support a choir gallery; from this again rise columns and arches which combine to produce a quintessence of reverend and artistic atmosphere.
+A history of Townsville produced several years after the official opening and dedication of Saints Theodores describes the interior of the church:"The interior of the church follows the Byzantine style of architecture; in the congregation's section, graceful rounded columns merge into picturesque arches to support a choir gallery; from this again rise columns and arches which combine to produce a quintessence of reverend and artistic atmosphere.
 The portion of the church allotted to the altar rises straight to the domed roof in most effective fashion.
 The stranger, walking towards the altar, automatically sweeps the eyes upwards to the dome, and the effect there is startling and a trifle awe-inspiring-on the ceiling looms a painting of the Christ, hands raised in benediction and gazing straight downwards."The religious icons painted on the plaster of the dome were undertaken by artist Angelo Manolios, who was brought from Greece (from the Island of Lesvos) for the purpose.
 Manolios carried out this task over twelve months, lying on his back on scaffolding specially raised for the purpose.
 His work across and around the altar depicts the teachings of the Orthodox Church.